Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 Within Visual Studio developers for Windows have the choice of Windows Forms Applications (WinForms) or Windows Presentation Foundation interfaces.
 WinForms applications are simply a layer over standard Windows controls and have the distinctive Windows ‘grey box’ appearance.
 WPF applications are much more flexible in appearance.

-Differences between the two are discussed in detail here.
+You can read a more detailed breakdown of the differences between the two.
 There is also a choice to be made about whether to use .Net Framework or .Net Core (Core is often omitted, as this is the new Microsoft standard). .Net Framework has been in use for many years, and a large number of components are available which make use of it. .Net Core is relatively new.

 Software development involves a great deal of editing of text files containing source code.
 Both Visual Studio and Xcode store source code in a single text file for each higher level object (forms or modules in Visual Studio, classes in Xcode) with individual routines defined by a particular syntax within source code files.